 The Referring Site Report tells you which website URLs have directed the most visitors to your site.
 This will include the number of direct referrals, such as when someone goes directly to your site instead of searching for it.
-This is useful for tracking any referral or affiliate links back to your site, or checking on any search engine optimization.
+This is useful for tracking any referral or affiliate links back to your site or checking on any search engine optimization.

-The Browser Report indicate which browsers were most used to visit your website, including the browser version and used plugins.
+The Browser Report indicates which browsers were most used to visit your website, including the browser version and used plugins.
 This is particularly useful for website development, as some browsers require additional plugins or coding to have the same features as others.

 The Browser Summary gives an overall report on the major browsers used to visit your site.
-This chart shows all browser versions as one section, rather than breaking them up into their own section per browser version.
+This chart shows all browser versions as one section, rather than breaking them into their own section per browser version.

 The Operating System Report details the operating system that was reported by the browser visiting the website.